waja/docker-calcardbackup/README.md

     --volume /path/to/my/nextcloud/config:/nextcloud/config
     waja/calcardbackup

+## docker compose

+  There is a `docker-compose-example.yml` and a `docker-compose-complex-example.yml` available.
+Feel free to have a look if there is something you can use.

 ## Variables

     CRON_TIME       the interval of cron job to run mysqldump. `5 4 * * *` by default, which is every day at 04:05 (optional)